Best smartwatch with LTE 2024

 Doesn't have a proper crown

-Samsung has finally made an ultra-durable smartwatch for the power user, the outdoor adventurer.
+Samsung has finally made an ultra-durable smartwatch for the outdoor adventurer.
 These are the types of people who would most make use of LTE connectivity, so it makes sense that the Samsung Galaxy Watch Ultra comes with built-in LTE support.
 Of course, you'll still need a plan.
 But if you decide to sign up later, you don't have to worry that you bought the wrong variant without the option.

 Battery life could have been better, only lasting about 40-45 hours at best, maybe another 10-20 hours if you turn off the always-on display.
 But this watch can handle just about any situation thanks to not only the titanium chassis but also the 10ATM and IP68 water- and dust-resistant ratings.
 It can also handle being used at high altitudes.